-We were highly impressed with the entries from our 2016 competition!
-Congratulations to Phil Singer for winning Best in Show for the second year running with his amazing Navajo weaving.
+We were highly impressed with the entries from our 2017 competition!
+Congratulations to Phil Singer for winning Best in Show for the third year running with his amazing Navajo weaving.

 This year we will be awarding cash prizes!

-1. Items are judged according to construction, suitability of material used, effective use for function, adherence to the theme "Heart to Hands", & finishing.
+1. Items are judged according to construction, suitability of material used, effective use for function, adherence to the theme "Traditions and Tales", & finishing.
 Judging is done anonymously, our judges do not know the identity of entrants.

 3. Each item must be entirely made by entrant(s) named on entry form.
 All items must contain a minimum of 75% natural fibers (wool, alpaca, silk, cotton, bamboo, etc).